Nyuwb/wsl-switch/README.md

 Allows you to switch the activation of certain services from one WSL instance to another.

-The following services are currently managed, but you can custom it in the `config.json` file :
+The following services are currently managed, but you can custom it in the `config.json` file:

 - apache
 - mysql